-Module VI: Theory of money
+Module VI: Theory of money was a special and

 - · Function of Money, Classification, Supply and Demand for Money.

 - · Effects of Money on Output and Prices.

-- Money Markets and Capital Markets.
+- · Money Markets and Capital Markets.

-- Inflation and Deflation
+- · Inflation and Deflation

 - · Concepts of Banking Sector: Bank rate, Cash Reserve Ratio(CRR), Statuary Liquidity Ratio(SLR)